-When I saw the large artichokes stacked high at the produce stand, I knew in an instant that crabmeat-stuffed artichoke would be the perfect dish for my Sunday football party.
+When I saw the large artichokes stacked high at the produce stand, I knew in an instant that crabmeat-stuffed artichoke would be the perfect dish for a summertime appetizer.
 It was time to get stuffing.

 Though hardly Cajun, globe artichokes are actually a cultivated variety of thistle.
 But, in the hands of an adventurous cook, the clean crisp flavor of an artichoke is the perfect vessel for culinary exploration.
 In Louisiana, stuffing artichokes is a uniquely New Orleans thing.
 At the close of the 1800s, boatloads of Sicilians came into the city and coastal South Louisiana along with many immigrants from Catholic Mediterranean countries.
 They brought their customs and beliefs along with a treasure trove of recipes.
 While the artichoke is not typically known as a French Acadian delicacy, it has found its way into the playbook of many Cajun cooks with unique variations on the stuffing.